 Click below to be directed to the North Carolina Department of Health and Human Services site to calculate child support.

-North Carolina law states that parents share an obligation to pay child support in an amount necessary to meet the child’s “reasonable needs” – food, shelter, clothing and other necessities – according to each parent’s relative ability to pay the necessary amount.
+North Carolina law provides that parents share an obligation to pay child support in an amount necessary to meet the child’s “reasonable needs” – food, shelter, clothing and other necessities – according to each parent’s relative ability to pay the necessary amount.

 If parents have agreed upon an amount of child support in a separation agreement or other contract, the amount may be modified by amendment of the contract.
-If the parents are unable to agree on a new amount, one or both parents may file a lawsuit to establish the amount of child support.
+If the parents are unable to agree on a new amount, one or both parents may file a lawsuit asking the court to establish the amount of child support.
 In this situation, a judge must initially presume that the amount the parents agreed upon in their contract is reasonable.
 The parent wishing to change the amount must overcome that legal presumption.

 If the support is court-ordered, the parent not receiving support may file a contempt motion in which he or she asks the court to enforce the support order by holding the non-paying parent in contempt.
 A parent held in contempt faces a number of penalties, including possible jail time and/or attorney fees.